branaway/slidev/bingran.readme.md

 ## server part

-- in the `loader.ts`, there is a function `createSlidesLoader` that set up a vite server route to save content from the front end.
+- in the `loader.ts`, there is a function `createSlidesLoader` which creates a vite plugin that set up a vite server route to serves/saves content for/from the front end.
+- seems to me the plugin is already bound to a specific markdown file.
+Can we specifiy the markdown at runtime? (important if we want to modify slidev to serve multiple markdown with one runtime)

 ## default config